Worldwide Guide to Women in Leadership

 Progressive Conservative MP 1950-63, Privy Councillor 1957-2004, Ambassador Extraordinary to the inauguration of President Fondizi of Argentina 1958.
 She was the only women to serve as acting Prime Minister until the 1980s.
 In 1992 Queen Elizabeth bestowed her with the title of "The Right Honorable".
 Both her husband and only son predeceased her.
 She lived (1905-2004)

-1962-63 Parliamentary Secretary to the Minister of National Health and Welfare Jean Casselman Wadds
+1962-63 Parliamentary Secretary of National Health and Welfare Jean Casselman Wadds

 Progressive Conservative MP 1958-68, Secretary of the Progressive Conservative Party 1971-75 and Ambassador to United Kingdom 1980-83. (b.
 1920-)